 But the story of Hathaway, and his internal struggle, is where this first film shines most.

 I don’t know how the young me back in 1998 would have reacted to the characters and narrative of Gundam Hathaway, but I think it would have been quite different.
 A couple years ago, I watched a theatrical screening of Char’s Counterattack, and coming at it as an adult instead of a teen gave me a whole new perspective.
-The young side characters, Hathaway and the Newtype prodigy Quess Paraya weren’t irritating fools but simply kids who are failed by adults at every turn.
+The young side characters, Hathaway and the Newtype prodigy Quess Paraya, weren’t irritating fools but simply kids who are failed by adults at every turn.

 In this light, an adult Hathaway makes for a compelling protagonist.
 While he’s portrayed as being far more skilled in combat both in and out of mobile suits compared to his child self, he never comes across as inherently exceptional the way previous main characters like Amuro Ray and Kamille Bidan were.
-What you have in Hathaway is a child traumatized by war, and who’s trying to prevent his past mistakes as an adult, but who doesn’t necessarily know what the right answer is.
+What you have in Hathaway is a child traumatized by war, and who’s trying to prevent his past mistakes from reoccurring as an adult, but who doesn’t necessarily know what the right answer is.
 Within him are the dueling philosophies of Amuro and Char, clashing and contradicting.
-He wants to be the everyman and the charismatic leader, the hero who saves the people both from corruption at the top and themselves.
+He wants to be the everyman and the charismatic leader, the hero who saves the people from both corruption at the top and themselves.

 Nowhere is this clearer than his interactions with the female lead, Gigi Andalusia.
 She’s an eccentric empath who’s probably a Newtype or something similar, Hathaway sees the late Quess in her, and while she can be a thorn in his side, Gigi’s exactly the kind of person Hathaway fights for.
 If he can prevent more tragic deaths like Quess’s from happening, he’ll do whatever it takes.